Make the Most of Your Perfect Last Day in Bangkok

 🎨 4.
 Finish With a Creative Workshop at GIGIPAYNE Studio

-After a day of temples, river breeze and city strolls, why not end with a touch of calm creativity?
+Before you pack your bags, make one more memory — the one you can hold.
+After a day of temples, river breezes, and city strolls, why not end with a touch of calm creativity?
 Just a short ride from the palace area, GIGIPAYNE Studio offers a welcoming space where you go beyond sightseeing — and walk away with something you made.

 What people are saying: